MPAS-Dev/compass/docs/users_guide/testcase.rst

 In compass, test cases are identified by their subdirectory relative to a work directory that the user chooses.
-For example, the default test case from the :ref:`baroclinic_channel` configuration at 10-km resolution is identified
+For example, the default test case from the :ref:`ocean_baroclinic_channel` configuration at 10-km resolution is identified as:
-as:

 .. code-block:: none